gsingers/slack-jira-plugin/README.md

 - `custom_texts.messagePrefix`: An optional message that you can prefix at the beginning of the bot's message that will be posted
 - `emoji`: The emoji to use for the bot.
 You may need to create a JIRA emoji for the current one to work, else replace w/ your favorite slack emoji
 - `link_separator`: The text to use to separate links in the response.
+- `issueFieldSeparator`: The text to use to separate each field in an issue in the response
+- `maxFieldLength`: Maximum length of a field in the response.
+N.B.
+The bot will truncate to the nearest word boundary BEFORE the nth character

 ## TODO